JavaScript HTTP Adapters

 In the JavaScript file, use the same procedure name as in the XML file.

-The mandatory parameters to call the procedure are method
+The mandatory parameters to call the procedure are method, path, and returnedContentType.

 The procedure can be parameterized at run time.